Edit an Existing Website Through GitHub

 See below for some of the primary benefits of editing websites through GitHub:

-1. Edits to website do not require knowledge of RStudio and/or Git
+1. Edits to website do not require knowledge of an IDE and/or Git

 This makes the barrier to entry for collaborators much lower than it would be for the code workflow developed by your group.